MesonFi/meson-to/README.md

 ## Submit app information

-In order to keep users' funds safe, we need to confirm that your contract has correctly supported `transferWithBeneficiary`.
+In order to keep users' funds safe, we need to confirm that your contract has correctly supported `depositWithBeneficiary`.
 Otherwise, users' cross-chain assets may be stuck and cannot be withdrawn.

-Once `transferWithBeneficiary` is supported, you can [contact us]() to register your app.
+Once `depositWithBeneficiary` is supported, you can [contact us]() to register your app.
 Please have the following information ready

 - App name
 - Prefered appId (popup will open at https://meson.to/{appId})